Akash7180/telecom-customer-churn-analysis/README.md

 ### 6. Churn Due to Type of Internet
-![Churn Due to Type of Internet](images/churn_due_to_internet_type.png) The analysis suggests investigating fiber optic issues and improving support related to internet types to boost customer retention.
+![Churn Due to Type of Internet](images/churn_due_to_internet_type.png) The analysis suggests investigating fibre optic issues and improving support related to internet types to boost customer retention.
 Addressing these issues may reduce churn and enhance customer satisfaction.

 ## View the Project on Tableau Public
 Interact with the full dashboard on [Tableau Public](https://public.tableau.com/app/profile/akash.thiruveedula/viz/mytelecomcustomerchurnproject/Story1).